Discours sur les passions de l'amour: Blaise Pascal's perception

-Title page of the work The Imperious Love of Blaise Pascal (1946), by Gabriel Langlois, which includes the Discours on the Passions of Love and a biography of Blaise Pascal.
+Title page of the work The Imperious Love of Blaise Pascal (1946), by Gabriel Langlois, which includes the Discourse on the Passions of Love and a biography of Blaise Pascal.
 Langlois attributes the Discours to Pascal and assumes it was largely inspired by the philosopher's feelings towards Charlotte de Roannez.

-According to Victor Giraud, the publication of the text by Victor Cousin, accompanied by a very romanticized description of the philosopher, had a great influence on the way in which critics and the public represented Pascal: "I do not believe that before the publication, by Victor Cousin, here, of the Discours on the Passions of Love, we have never seriously considered believing or saying that Pascal was in love.
+According to Victor Giraud, the publication of the text by Victor Cousin, accompanied by a very romanticized description of the philosopher, had a great influence on the way in which critics and the public represented Pascal: "I do not believe that before the publication, by Victor Cousin, here, of the Discourse on the Passions of Love, we have never seriously considered believing or saying that Pascal was in love."
 For Sainte-Beuve, for example, "it is too clear [that Pascal] never placed his soul in a creature" and that he "only loved his Savior with passion".
 Sainte-Beuve indulgence towards the philosopher's worldly period also reinforces the idea that it could diminish the esteem in which people of letters have him.
-(Note: This also seems to be the case with Louis Lafuma, for whom Lanson's words that "the Discourse is not the work of a Jansenist, of a devotee... the author is a fine secular spirit, a worldly man, an epicurean" prove precisely that it cannot be Pascal, even though his worldly period is known, though not in detail since it has not been the subject of autobiographical accounts.
+(Note: This also seems to be the case with Louis Lafuma, for whom Lanson's words that "the Discourse is not the work of a Jansenist, of a devotee ... the author is a fine secular spirit, a worldly man, an epicurean" prove precisely that it cannot be Pascal, even though his worldly period is known, though not in detail since it has not been the subject of autobiographical accounts.
 Even at the time of the events, she continued to give Pascal a very mixed reputation.
 His sister Jacqueline wrote to him, for example, in her letter of 19 January 1655: "It seems to me that you deserved in many ways to be bothered for a while longer by the scent of the quagmire that you had embraced so eagerly".
 However, while Jacqueline strongly condemned his attitude and tried to bring him back to a lifestyle closer to the religious ideal, Pascal's actions were largely mitigated by the testimonies of Jansenists, including his other sister, Gilberte Périer.)
 Augustin Gazier, for his part, mocks the romanticized vision of Pascal given by the critics and authors of what he calls the "Pascal novel".
 For him, if Pascal is indeed the author of the Discours, it should in no case be seen as a confession or proof of feelings but a simple intellectual exercise: "if Corneille did not need to be Roman emperor to make Augustus speak like a true master of the universe, Pascal was able, without being in love, to analyze with astonishing precision the various passions of love.
 Critics convinced that the Discours is by Pascal nevertheless perceive the text as a passionate testimony, even as a confession.